braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 #### Calculating exact statistics

 The larger your user base is, the more likely the **Reachable Users** amount is a rough estimate.
-This allows us to quickly provide you estimates in real-time as you add filters, rather than searching your entire user base every time.
+This allows us to provide you estimates in real-time as you add filters, rather than taking longer to search your entire user base every time.

 To calculate the exact amount of reachable users, click **Calculate Exact Statistics**.
 For large segments, it is normal to see slight variation even when calculating exact statistics.
 The accuracy of this feature is expected to be 99.999% or greater.